-But, to be honest, there are a lot of different types of landing pages.
-It’s a little hard to keep track of them all.
-So, let’s round up the top types of landing pages and discuss how to pick the one that will make your next campaign successful.
+But, to be honest, there are a lot of different types of landing pages, and not all of them serve the same purpose.
+Luckily for you, we're not only going to break down each type of landing page, but we collected new data to help you pick the one that will make your next campaign successful.

 Types of Landing Pages